kmacedovarela/platforms-on-k8s/chapter-3/tekton/README.md

 ## What's next?

-Now that you have tried out Tekton, what about giving a look at Dager?
+Now that you have tried out Tekton, what about giving a look at Dagger?

 To keep going with our plan described on the [Chapter 3 guides](../README.md#chapter-3--service-pipelines), you can now get to some hands-on practices using [Dagger for Service Pipelines](../dagger/README.md)